mehdi-hexing/Cloudflare-Scamalytics/README.md

   IPs.
 - Domain scoring is throttled (small batches, staggered requests, one retry) to reduce blocking, so large domains take longer to fully score.
+- Check-Host results are proxied from a separate API (`CH_RENDER_API_BASE` in `_worker.js`, defaults to `https://check-host.onrender.com`) and cached at the edge per country+host+type for 60 seconds.
+If that API is slow or down, the affected country's card shows an error message instead of results for other countries in the same request.